VirtusVerbis/bitcoin-price-visualizer/README.md

 - **Cat Sprite**:
   - Animated cat that roams the screen
-  - 4-directional animations (up, down, left, right)
+  - 8-directional animations: 4 cardinal directions (up, down, left, right) + 4 diagonal directions (up-left, up-right, down-left, down-right)
   - Random starting direction on app launch
   - Unaffected by collisions with other sprites
-  - Smooth 2-frame animations for each direction
+  - Smooth 2-frame animations for each direction using diagonal detection constants

 ### Physics & Interactions
 - **Collision Detection**: Sprites bounce off each other and screen boundaries